Nomthandazo45/TMA-Pre-Assessment/README.md

 - FAQ and downloadable size guide

 ## Getting Started
 Open `index.html` in your browser to view the site locally.
-To share online, deploy to a static host (e.g., Netlify, GitHub Pages).

 ---
 Handcrafted with care for small-batch candle lovers!